Scalr/sample-tf-opa-policies/README.md

 To submit a PR follow the standard process.

 1. Fork the repo
-2. Clone locally and creaete a new branch
+2. Clone locally and create a new branch
 3. Commit and push
 4. Submit PR request